Removing Outdated Content with Google to Boost Site Popularity

 Of course, if you’re short on time and need a remedy mainly for search results, this isn’t a be-all-end-all.
 Check the next couple of options for a more automated time!

 A redirect involves changing a URL so that the old or current URL can automatically send visitors to the new one.
 This way, your visitors won’t have to scour the search results for the page they want.

 The most important and most permanent kind of redirect is the 301 redirect.
 It’s so permanent that it’s also known as 301 Moved Permanently.

 Not only can it move your page content, but a 301 redirect will also move pretty much everything to the new URL!
 This includes your ranking power and visibility.
 So, that new redirect shows up in search results.
 Therefore, a 301 redirect is the recommended method for when you’re dealing with SEO.
 (Here’s a couple of extra SEO tips!)

 Lastly, if you change the slug and apply a 301 redirect, make sure to click Request Indexing to inspect the new URL for any indexing issues.
-If there aren’t any, “the page will be queued for indexing.
-If the tool finds issues with the page, try to fix them.”
+If there aren’t any, the page will be queued for indexing.
+Then, the tool will try to fix the issues that it finds on the page.

 Report to webmaster tool

 You can access Google’s Removal Tool from the Webmaster Tool.
 To do this, make a request, input the necessary details, and wait for Google to process it!
 It’ll give you a history once you’ve sent at least one request.
 Now, the tool has quite a few warnings attached to it.

 To reiterate, use the tool if you’re not the owner of the search results page, or the content doesn’t exist or has changed from its current version.
 On the other hand, don’t use the tool if you think the content is bad or wrong, if you’re the owner of the search results page, want to remove a search result permanently, or if the information still matches the current version of the content!